 Getting the Best Rates

 As we mentioned earlier, shopping around with different companies is a great way to get lower life insurance rates, but it’s not the only way.
 Even at sixty-three, there are still several ways that you can ensure that you save money every month.

-Because you are in a unique stage of life, either retired or soon to be retired, there are a lot of questions about how large of a life insurance policy do you need?
-This answer to this question is going to depend on three different factors, your debt, your annual salary, and your legacy.
+Because you are in a unique stage of life, either retired or soon to be retired, there are a lot of questions about how large of a life insurance policy do you need.
+The answer to this question is going to depend on three different factors, your debt, your annual salary, and your legacy.